 Business rates are a major cost to pubs, who pay a disproportionate amount compared to other sectors.
-In April 2017 there was a revaluation of rates across the UK, with many pubs seeing further significant increases.
 We believe major reform is required and until that point additional relief should be given specifically for pubs.

 23 April 2019